Published by TorTeen in February 7, 2017

 Inspired by her uncle, an FBI agent, Erin has ramped up her forensic hobby into a full-blown cold-case investigation.
 This new murder makes her certain she's close to the truth, but when all the evidence starts to point the authorities straight to Erin, she turns to her longtime crush (and fellow suspect) Journey Michaels to help her crack the case before it's too late.

-Note: I received this book for free from the publisher via Edelweiss in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.
+Note: I received this book for free from the publisher via Edelweiss.
+This does not affect my opinion of the book or the content of my review in any way.
+All opinions shared are my own.

 I was originally drawn to To Catch a Killer by Sheryl Scarborough because of its premise.
 It sounded like an interesting plot that will feature forensic science because of her “forensic hobby.”
 If you’ve been following me for a while, you probably already know that I’m a fan of YA mystery/thrillers.
 I also can’t resist a book that features forensic science.
 So basically, To Catch a Killer was made for me!
 Haha!
 It did not disappoint.